Aliases for CNIH2 Gene

 GeneCards Summary for CNIH2 Gene

 CNIH2 (Cornichon Family AMPA Receptor Auxiliary Protein 2) is a Protein Coding gene.
 Diseases associated with CNIH2 include Schizophrenia.
-Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
 An important paralog of this gene is CNIH3.

 UniProtKB/Swiss-Prot for CNIH2 Gene